Title Tags

 Last updated

-A title tag is the HTML element that defines the title of a webpage.
+A title tag (also called a meta title or page title) is the HTML element that defines the title of a webpage.
 It appears in three places: the browser tab, search engine results, and link previews when a page is shared on social media or messaging apps.

 Title tags are one of the most significant on-page ranking factors.
 Google uses the title to understand what a page is about and to match it to relevant queries.
 Beyond rankings, a well-written title directly influences whether someone clicks your result, which makes it a conversion lever as well as a ranking signal.